 Registered students - if this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Orientation, located in the "Start Here" menu (see left).

-This Web site provides the primary instructional materials for the course.
-The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
+This Website provides the primary instructional materials for the course.
+The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Not registered?
-Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
-Information about Penn State's Online Geospatial Education programs is available at https://gis.e-education.psu.edu.
+Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
+For more information, visit Penn State's Online Geospatial Education Program website.

 Quick Facts about GEOG 583